loader

 Dear [Boss’s Name],

-I hope you’re doing well.
-I wanted to follow up on my message from last week regarding [Subject].
-I know you have a lot on your plate, so whenever you have a moment, I’d really appreciate your guidance.
+I wanted to follow up on my earlier message regarding [Subject].
+I know schedules are busy, so whenever convenient, I would appreciate your guidance.

 Best regards,